glebka35/GUNetworkLayer/README.md

 # GUNetworkLayer

-Package, that provide networking usage in iOS apps.
+Package, that provides network usage in iOS apps.